blambeau/viiite/_posts/2011-08-20-comparing-rubies.md

 ---
 layout: default
-title: Benchmarking rubies
+title: Comparing rubies
 ---
-# Benchmarking rubies with Bench
+# Comparing rubies with Bench

 In this post, we show how to compare the performance of the same algorithm(s) under different ruby versions/implementations.
 We do it on the common bench_iteration benchmark.